unoplat/unoplat-oss-atlas/README.md

 # unoplat-oss-atlas
 The goal is to give back to community and comprehend current cutting edge repositories to exponentially affect dev velocity and understanding of oss repos.

 # What is used to generate comprehension?
 We use https://github.com/unoplat/unoplat-code-confluence to generate comprehension.
+> **⚠️ Note:**
+> This repository is currently not synchronized with the latest developments from [Unoplat Code Confluence](https://github.com/unoplat/unoplat-code-confluence), which is undergoing significant transformative changes.
+Updates reflecting the new approach and improvements will be integrated soon.

 ## OSS Repo Understanding